+86 1510-529-7925 [email protected]

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-I have used this lens a lot during the last three years now and I have shot thousands of photos with this lens.
+I have used this lens a lot over the last three years and have shot thousands of photos with it.
 I think I am qualified to give my opinion on this lens.
 This lens is another “work only” lens for me.
-I have only ever used this lens once outside of work and that was in my own backyard one evening.
-Most of my usage of this lens has been in music festivals or shooting inside theaters.
-So basically live events.
+I have only ever used it once outside of work, and that was in my own backyard one evening.
+Most of my usage of this lens has been at music festivals or shooting inside theaters—basically live events.
 I wanted to shoot some sports with this lens, but getting a sports pass has proved to be very difficult in China.
-So let’s start this off by looking at the image quality.
+So let’s start by looking at the image quality.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review